shader-slang/spec/declarations.md

         \SynRef{PropertyBody} \\
 \end{Syntax}

-\begin{Note}
-Unlike a function declaration, a subscript declaration cannot elide the result type clause.
+Note: Unlike a function declaration, a subscript declaration cannot elide the result type clause.
-\end{Note}

 Extensions {#decl.extension}
 ----------

-An extension declaration is introduced with the \kw{extension} keyword:
+An extension declaration is introduced with the \code{extension} keyword:

 ```
 extension MyVector